Have you told your family lately that you love them?

-We have been playing this game on Valentine’s game for a few years now and it became a dear family tradition.
-In fact, every year when I put together a yearly Shutterfly book and ask kids what family activity they enjoyed most, they always say Valentine’s Game.
-(I swear we do lots of other fun things together as well).
+We have been playing this game on Valentine’s game for a few years now and it became a lovely family tradition.
+In fact, ever since this game was invented when I put together a yearly Shutterfly book and ask kids what family activity they enjoyed most, they always say Valentine’s Game.
+(I swear we do lots of other fun things together besides this game).

 Valentine’s Day Game – I Love You For …